reversed-xelA/ds_salary_preds/README.md

   ![image](https://github.com/reversed-xelA/ds_salary_preds/assets/141697086/e9377385-f985-4b82-a920-871abaf6363f)

-* Government jobs pay the most on average (~$110K), yet this was not a significant difference (p > 0.05).
+* Government jobs pay the most on average (~ $110K), yet this was not a significant difference (p > 0.05).
 Conversely, jobs in New South Wales offer significantly higher salaries (~$109K, p = 0.005).

 ![image](https://github.com/reversed-xelA/ds_salary_preds/assets/141697086/38370e1a-59b3-45b7-951c-d68bb2005a6c)
 ![image](https://github.com/reversed-xelA/ds_salary_preds/assets/141697086/9a825256-a284-44df-8ca1-e7b25c867fe4)

-* Overall, there was not a high level of correlation between any of the variables and salary.
+* Overall, there wasn't a high level of correlation between any of the variables and salary.

   ![image](https://github.com/reversed-xelA/ds_salary_preds/assets/141697086/4c78163d-873e-44fc-9616-8eb6d29e85bd)

 * The machine learning skill recorded the highest correlation with salary, leading to a significant (p < 0.000) increase in salary at an average of ~$16K more than jobs not requiring machine learning.
-* Other technical skills like Python, SQL, math and statistics also indicated higher salaries; however, the correlations are low, and the effect is not significant (p >0.005).
+* Other technical skills like Python, SQL, math and statistics also indicated higher salaries; however, the correlations are low, and the effect is not significant (p >0.05).
 * Interestingly, excel was indicative of a lower salary, with these jobs earning a significant difference (p = 0.007) of ~$5K less on average.
 * Regarding less technical skills, the ability to present data (presentation skill) looked to have a significant (p = 0.004), although small, impact on salary, increasing it by ~5K on average.
 * Understandably, senior positions were offering higher salaries at ~6K more on average (p = 0.009).

 ### NLP findings
-* From those listings that mentioned the years of experience required, the average requirement was ~4 years of experience.
+* From those listings that mentioned the years of experience required, the average requirement was ~4 years of experience (if a range was provided for experience required, the average was taken).

 ![image](https://github.com/reversed-xelA/ds_salary_preds/assets/141697086/611f659f-6e34-46c1-8659-a03bba7f15c6)

 * Reporting, SQL and Python capabilities are the most requested technical skills, with 48%, 32% and 20% of listings mentioning these skills, respectively.
-* There is also a high emphasis on visualisation and database skills.
+* There is also a high emphasis on visualisation and database skills (larger words in the word cloud indicate higher frequencies).

 ![image](https://github.com/reversed-xelA/ds_salary_preds/assets/141697086/03164536-d025-4df2-b53d-fbb6d73e176f)